VennapusalaCharitha/Team_uno/README.md

 ### 3. Set Up ZeGoCloud Variables

-#### Change the AppId and ServerSecret variables in Meeting.html file under "Initialize Zego meeting room"
+#### Change the AppId and ServerSecret variables in the Meeting.html file under "Initialize Zego meeting room"

 Get ZegoCloud API Keys from [HERE](https://shorturl.at/vVnCB) Select on UI webkit for web